aczietlow/drupal-boiler-plate/config/README.txt

-This directory structure ins the staging config for yocontaur site.
+This directory structure contains the staging config for your site.